 The Contractor shall maintain emergency vehicle access to all properties at all times.

-Where single line traffic operation is unavoidable, the Contractor shall provide a proper system of traffic control as agreed by the .
+Where single line traffic operation is unavoidable, the Contractor shall provide a proper system of traffic control as agreed by the Project Manager.

 Extent of excavations

-The construction of open trenches shall, at any time, be limited to lengths previously approved by the , in writing.
-Unless otherwise approved by the in writing work on each approved length shall be completed to the satisfaction of the before work on any new length shall be commenced.
+The construction of open trenches shall, at any time, be limited to lengths previously approved by the Project Manager, in writing.
+Unless otherwise approved by the Project Manager in writing work on each approved length shall be completed to the satisfaction of the Project Manager before work on any new length shall be commenced.

 Relocation of possible utilities and trial holes